Bennotsi-MTG/Doomsday-Codex/limitations.md

 are completely optional.
 Here we shall exaplore in ascending numerical order the relevancy these cards have against us.

+For each value examples will be given on what hate you might face and how to get around the listed limiter.

 #### 0 Cost spells

 In terms of 0 costs spells we have two main ones that are played.
 Lion's